LINE's new skis, "BLADE," make turns more fun | Cut, cut, cut

 Dan: You can have fun on the bank.
 However, to be honest, it's not that easy to move off the bank or make a slash-like move.
 It's possible, but it's more fun to cut the bank, maintain speed, and connect turns rather than moving off the bank

-However, it's not like you're forcing yourself to run.
-You keep your position in the center so that your body doesn't lag behind the skis, and as you push down on the skis, you accelerate more and more.
-That's the image.
+However, it's not about forcing the skis to move.
+You just need to maintain a central position so your body doesn't lag behind the skis, and as you press down on them, you'll accelerate.
+That's the general idea.

 Editor: This is a completely new axis for LINE